 - Support clients to draft theories of change (ToCs) for project activities, by reviewing program documents and relevant literature

 - Assist clients to identify M&E questions to test the assumptions in their ToCs, and provide advice on the strength of key assumptions

 - Assist clients to prepare materials, organize logistics and document outcomes for MEL workshops and meetings

-- Take an active role in the development and performance of new engagements for the Unit
+- Take a lead role in the development and performance of new engagements for the Unit, particularly in Uganda

 - Superior analytical, quantitative and conceptual thinking skills